 But after a few days, we sow how honest and decent they are.
 It was a time to harvest olives trees.
 There were thousands and thousands of olive trees around those soldiers, each one full of the best Greek olives you can imagine.
 And those soldiers were starved to death.
 But, no one picked a single one.
 Not a single soldier, not a single olive.
 They were polite, humble and every one of them knew how to say ‘Thank you’ in Greek as soon as they stepped on the island.”

 But many of them died there on the Corfu.
 So many of them that they could not bury them all.
 There was simply not enough place on the rocky island.
 So, Serbian and Greek people decided that the sea will be their grave.
 As hard as it looks now, it was the only solution.
 On small island Vido, next to the capital of Corfu – Kerkyra, was a hospital for severely wounded soldiers.
 When some of them died, they buried him in the waters of the small bay next to the island.
 They named that bay – The Blue Tomb.

 My grandfather, Sava died on the Corfu one day.
 We do not know the exact date of his death.
 We just know that he’s stayed there on Corfu.
 He did not survive to see his homeland again.
 He did not survive to see his family.
 He was buried there in Blue Tomb.

 It’s strange – I didn’t know him, his kids didn’t know him.
 There is no single memory of him that exists, except words that we pass on from one generation to the next.
 But we all cry when we talk about him.

-And that’s a shortest possible story about Corfu and what it means to me and my family.
+And that’s the shortest possible story about Corfu and what it means to me and my family.
 I travel there whenever I can.
 I have friends on that island.
 When I am there, I feel like it’s another home for me.
-And when I’m there I cross waters of Blue Tomb in memory of my grandfather and lay flowers on his blue grave.
+And when I’m there I cross the waters of Blue Tomb in memory of my grandfather and lay flowers on his blue grave.